Frequently Asked Questions

 The Tegra based devices can run the leaked Windows 10 build successfully.

-Windows 10 Build 15035 is now six years old and it should not be considered as suitable for daily use, in addition to being outdated it has numerous bugs and other issues expected of an expired pre-release build.
+Windows 10 Build 15035 is now seven years old and it should not be considered as suitable for daily use, in addition to being outdated it has numerous bugs and other issues expected of an expired pre-release build.
 Consider running Windows 10 Build 15035 as novelty value only, it will not make any Windows RT device useful.

 No, Windows 10 for ARMv7 was never intended to become publicly available and build 15035 is the only version available at the time of writing.
 The leak of build 15035 was the result of a security breach at Microsoft and the circumstances are unlikely to be repeated.
 Microsoft are believed to have continued to build Windows 10 for ARMv7 until build 19041 (May 2020 Update) however it is not expected that this or any other client build will leak in the near future.